A healthy and fast metabolism is often associated with the ability to lose weight and stay in shape!

 Here are 8 ways to speed up your metabolism:

-1. Eat plant-based protein at each meal
+Eat protein at each meal

-When we eat, our metabolism is boosted for a few hours.
+When we eat, our metabolism is increased for a few hours.
 This is called the thermic effect of food (TEF).
 While eating carbohydrates and fats also raises our metabolism through the TEF, eating protein results in the biggest boost (15-30%).

-2. Start with breakfast
+Start with breakfast

+Not only does eating breakfast prevent dietary disasters later in the day, but it also helps wake up your metabolism.
 If you add fuel to your metabolic fire first thing in the morning with a balanced and nutritious breakfast, you’ll be on your way to a much better day.

-Wetter is better, colder is bolder
+Wetter is better; colder is bolder

 As thermogenesis refers to the production of heat within the body, drinking cold water is even more effective because it requires even more warming.